junxit/us-congress-bills-110/bill.md

 # H.R.
 1441

-> To prohibit the sale by the Department of Defense of parts for F–14 fighter aircraft.
+> To strengthen controls on the export of surplus parts for F–14 fighter aircraft.

 ## § 1.
-Short title

-This Act may be cited as the “Stop Arming Iran Act”.

-## § 2.
 Prohibition on sale by Department of Defense of parts for F–14 fighter aircraft

 - **(a)** *Findings* Congress makes the following findings:
   - **(1)** The Department of Defense is responsible for demilitarizing and auctioning off sensitive surplus United States military equipment.